-The Council's spending has significantly increased to cope with the pandemic whilst at the same time experiencing a significant reduction in income.
-There has also been an increase in claims for Local Council Tax Support and it is expected that a reduction in business rates income will occur in the coming months.
+The Covid-19 pandemic has had a significant financial impact on the Council.
+The Council's spending has significantly increased to cope with the pandemic, whilst at the same time experiencing a significant reduction in income throughout the year.
+There has also been an increase in claims for Local Council Tax Support and a large reduction in business rates income collected over the period.
+The full financial and economic implications continue to unfold for residents and businesses within the district as well as for the Council.

-It is difficult, at this stage, to quantify the impact of Covid-19 with any certainty, but the financial pressure on the Council will be substantial during 2020/21 and likely beyond despite the Government's emergency Covid-19 funding for local government.
-Therefore, the financial impact of Covid-19 on the Council represents a financial risk and the Council will look to refresh its Medium Term Financial Strategy for 2021/22 in recognition of the impact of the pandemic.
+It is difficult to quantify the impact of Covid-19 with any certainty, but the financial pressure on the Council will continue to be substantial through into 2021/22 despite the Government's emergency Covid-19 funding for local government.
+Therefore, the financial impact of Covid-19 on the Council represents a financial risk and the Council will look to refresh its Medium Term Financial Strategy for 2022/23 in recognition of the impact of the pandemic.

-The financial landscape for the Council is therefore likely to remain challenging for the foreseeable future.
+The financial landscape for the Council is likely to remain challenging for the foreseeable future.
 The delay to the Comprehensive Spending Review means that there will be little certainty over the Council's longer term funding outlook and this will need to be carefully managed.
 In addition, the Fair Funding Review and move to 75% Business Rate Retention have been delayed again with an earliest implementation date of 2022/23.